external-secrets/external-secrets/docs/provider/keeper-security.md

         * Files: Record's file's Name
     * `find.tags` are not supported at this time.

+**NOTE:** For complex [types](https://docs.keeper.io/secrets-manager/secrets-manager/about/field-record-types), like name, phone, bankAccount, which does not match with a single string value, external secrets will return the complete json string.
+Use the json template functions to decode.

 ### Creating external secret
-To create a kubernetes secret from the GCP Secret Manager secret a `Kind=ExternalSecret` is needed.
+To create a kubernetes secret from Keeper Secret Manager secret a `Kind=ExternalSecret` is needed.

 ```yaml
 {% include 'keepersecurity-external-secret.yaml' %}